updatemike/uni/cadeiras/iaed/notes/README.md

   b = tmp;
 }
 ```
-The above example won't do anything. x will be 1 and y, 2.
+The above example won't do anything. x == 1 and y == 2.
 But with pointers and addresses this changes.
 ```c
 int x = 1, y = 2;
 swap(&x, &y);